Exact Quantum Virial Expansion for the Optical Response of Doped Two-Dimensional Semiconductors

 At lowest order in $z$, only two-point correlations involving the exciton and electrons are present in the self-energy, corresponding to all the ladder diagrams depicted in Fig.~\ref{fig:diagrams-schematic}(b,c).
 Crucially, higher $N$-point correlations with $N >2$ only enter at higher order in $z$ since they require multiple electrons to be scattered from the medium, where each medium excitation is weighted by $z$~\cite{Leyronas2011,sun2015}.
 This furthermore means that we can neglect electron-electron interactions if we work at lowest order in $z$, where the medium corresponds to a Boltzmann gas.
 Thus, the leading order exciton self-energy takes the form \beq \Sigma(\omega)= z \sum_{\q} e^{-\beta \epsilon_{\q}} \mathcal{T}(\q_r;\q,\omega+\epsilon_\q) \, . \eeq Here the $T$ matrix $\mathcal{T}(\k;\Q,\omega)$ describes the sum of repeated scattering processes between an exciton and an electron in vacuum, where $\Q$ and $\omega$ are the total momentum and energy, respectively, while $\k$ is the electron-exciton relative momentum (where the incoming and outgoing momenta are equal).
 Note that, due to Galilean invariance, the center-of-mass and relative contributions separate.
 For a zero-momentum exciton with energy $\omega$ and an electron with kinetic energy $\epsilon_{\q}$, as in Eq.~\eqref{eq:Xself-energy}, the center-of-mass momentum is simply $\q$ and the relative momentum $\q_r = \q m_X/m_T$, with $m_T = m+m_X$.

-In principle, one can obtain the self-energy \eqref{eq:Xself-energy} for an arbitrary electron-exciton potential $v_\q$ by determining the $T$ matrix in Fig.~\ref{fig:diagrams-schematic}(c).
-However, since the relevant energy scales in TMDs (i.e., $T$, $E_F$, and the trion binding energy $\varepsilon_T$) are smaller than that set by the range of $v_\q$, the $T$ matrix is well approximated by its low-energy $s$-wave form~\cite{AdhikariAJP86}
+In principle, one can obtain the self-energy \eqref{eq:Xself-energy} for an arbitrary electron-exciton $T$ matrix.
+However, since the relevant energy scales in TMDs (i.e., $T$, $E_F$, and the trion binding energy $\varepsilon_T$) are much smaller than that set by the range of $v_\q$, i.e., the exciton binding energy, the $T$ matrix is well approximated by its low-energy $s$-wave form~\cite{AdhikariAJP86}

-with the reduced electron-exciton mass $m_r=m m_X/m_T$ and the center-of-mass (trion) dispersion $\epsilon_{T\q}=q^2/2m_T$.
-This is independent of the relative momentum and coincides with the limit of a zero-range potential.
+with the reduced electron-exciton mass $m_r=m_X m/m_T$ and the center-of-mass (trion) dispersion $\epsilon_{T\q}=q^2/2m_T$.
+This is independent of the relative momentum and coincides with the limit of a zero-range potential, which has been shown to provide a good approximation for the interactions~\cite{Efimkin_PRB_2021,Huang2023}.
 Together, Eqs.~(\ref{eq:PL_func}-\ref{eq:Xself-energy}) and \eqref{eq:2b_Tmatrix} allow us to straightforwardly calculate the optical response in the virial expansion.

 The expressions in Eqs.~\eqref{eq:Xself-energy} and \eqref{eq:2b_Tmatrix} are in fact equivalent to the celebrated Chevy ansatz~\cite{chevy2006} for the Fermi polaron when we consider its finite-temperature generalization~\cite{Liu2019} and take the limit $z \ll 1$ (see also the accompanying paper~\cite{finiteTlong} for details).
 Thus, our approach is continuously connected to the Fermi-polaron picture of excitons in doped semiconductors which is based on the zero-temperature Chevy ansatz~\cite{Sidler_NatPhys_2017,Efimkin2017,Efimkin_PRB_2021}.